We may investigate your credit history and use your information for credit reporting

 You can ask credit reporting agencies or organisations:

-How we use information from credit reporting agencies or organisations
+How we collect, use and share information from credit reporting agencies

 Often, we’ll combine information from a credit reporting agency with data we already hold about you, like: